itzmudassir/HTML-Crash-Course/README.md

-Sure!
-Below is a template for a README file for your "Web Development Crash Course" GitHub repository.
-You can customize it according to your specific needs.

----

 # Web Development Crash Course

 Welcome to the Web Development Crash Course!
 This repository is designed to help you learn web development from the ground up, starting with the basics and progressing to advanced topics.